December 19, 2024

 Article

-Companies worldwide are adapting to the shifting demands of a digital-first market, placing technology at the center of workplace design.
-The global market for smart building technologies was valued at $180B just two years ago and is projected to grow 28.5% through 2030: Smart building tech has become essential.
+Companies worldwide are adapting to the shifting demands of a digital-first market, placing smart building management and technology at the center of workplace design.
+The global market for smart building technologies was valued at $180B just two years ago and is projected to grow 28.5% through 2030: Smart building technology platforms have become essential.
 Integrating advanced technology into the initial designs of spaces ensures they are both flexible and future-ready when construction is completed.
 This also streamlines operations and avoids long-term costs, delays, and disruptions down the road.

 From Afterthought to Forefront

-In the past, smart building technology has been tacked on late in the office design timeline, shoved awkwardly into environments never intended for modern connectivity, data analytics, or security infrastructure.
+In the past, smart building technology platforms were often added late in the office design timeline, shoved awkwardly into environments never intended for modern connectivity, data analytics, or security infrastructure.
 This has resulted in retrofitting expenses, construction delays, and extended downtime, grinding the productivity of many organizations to a halt.
 Be sure to add in the chiding tsk-tsk of the C-Suite that it was "once again" poor execution and poor planning.
-All these challenges are drastically reduced when technology is included in the original requirements and design.
+All these challenges are drastically reduced when smart building technology is included in the original requirements and design.

 Acknowledging a Skills Gap